Kitware/CMake/Help/manual/cmake-file-api.7.rst

       A JSON string specifying a path relative to the codemodel file to another JSON file containing a
       `"codemodel" version 2 "target" object`_.

+  ``abstractTargets``
+    A JSON array of entries corresponding to targets that are not present in the build system.
+These are imported targets or interface libraries created by calls to :command:`add_executable` or :command:`add_library`.
+    In the case of interface libraries, only those that are not part of the build system are included in this array.
+Interface libraries that do participate in the build system will be included in the ``targets`` array instead.

+    Each entry is a JSON object containing members:

+    ``name``
+      A string specifying the target name.

+    ``id``
+      A string uniquely identifying the target.
+This matches the ``id`` field in the file referenced by ``jsonFile``.

+    ``directoryIndex``
+      An unsigned integer 0-based index into the main ``directories`` array indicating the build system directory in which the target is defined.

+    ``projectIndex``
+      An unsigned integer 0-based index into the main ``projects`` array indicating the build system project in which the target is defined.

+    ``jsonFile``
+      A JSON string specifying a path relative to the codemodel file to another JSON file containing a
+      `"codemodel" version 2 "target" object`_.

+    This field was added in codemodel version 2.9.

 "codemodel" version 2 "directory" object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^